WQ23/Mining-Scripts-and-Misc/README.txt

-A compilation of scripts and miscellaneous settings I found all over the internet, used to optimise GPU mining performance for (mainly) Ethereum
+A compilation of scripts and miscellaneous settings I found all over the internet, used to optimise GPU mining performance for (mainly) Ethereum in a tropical climate

 ==============================================================